zibhub/GNDMS/0.6.x/installation-guide/index.md

     : Edit `$GNDMS_SOURCE/scripts/c3grid/setup-esgfstaging.sh` and
     execute `gndms-buildr c3grid-esgf-setupdb` in $GNDMS_SOURCE !

-* Quick test for provider stage-in:
+* Quick test for ESGF-stage-in:

   We provide a script which executes a sample ESGF staging.
 It can be found
   under: